 Terranea hosts the PV Pastoral—a $250-a-plate, garden-to-table gourmet dining event and the PVPLC’s biggest single fundraiser—on October 27 this year.
 In addition, the resort reached out to them for Earth Day.
 “We’re incredibly grateful to them for their support,” Louise says.

-In recognition of Earth Day, Conservancy personnel will be setting up an outreach exhibit for Terranea guests, organizing a native plant station and guiding a nature hike.
+In recognition of Earth Day, Conservancy personnel will be setting up an outreach exhibit for Terranea and locals guests with a native plant station.
 To boot, PVPLC will be the recipient of funds raised from April’s Full Moon Yoga and Chef’s Table Dinner.

 Adrienne believes that the “level of awareness” is much greater now than before when the PV blue went AWOL, and the Conservancy’s education programs are a big reason why.
 Louise agrees: “We are trying to initiate connection, education and appreciation of the PV blue butterfly.”